eclipse-ditto/ditto/documentation/src/main/resources/_posts/2021-09-23-conditional-requests.md

 In order to execute a conditional request, the authorized subject needs to have WRITE permission at the resource that should be changed by the request.

 Additionally, the authorized subject needs to have READ permission at the resource used in the specified condition.
 Given the condition from the introduction `condition=eq(attributes/location,"Wonderland")`, read access on the single attribute would be sufficient.
 However, the condition can also be more complex, or include other sub-structures of the thing.
-Then of course, the authorized subject needs READ permission on all parameters of the specific condition.
+Then of course, the authorized subject needs READ permission on all parameters of the specified condition.

 ## Examples
 The following sub-sections will show how to use conditional requests via the HTTP API, the Ditto protocol,